niyammomaya/Forest-Fire-Detection/README.md

 # Forest-Fire-Detection
-This project demonstrates the detection of forest fires using CNN.
+This project demonstrates the detection of forest fires using CNN and Image Processing concepts.

 We use a Inception V3 CNN network as it achieves better accuracy and can compute results quicker compared to other CNN networks.